edskate/Prepara-o-show/README.md

 # Prepara-o-show

--frases de shows
+- frases de shows
--ola mundo
+- ola mundo
- git init
+- git init
- git addm
+- git addm

 - git status

-git add commit -m ""
+- git add commit -m ""

-está alteração foi feita no dia 01/01/2022
+- está alteração foi feita no dia 01/01/2022

-strong show me
+- strong show me
+- this All off Days
+- welcome home
+- I like him
+- the third
+- Age the is
+- this fork
+- I have
+- My work
+- like me
+- is so
+- By here
+- we here